miguelvazquez1202/MikeVazquezPortafolio/replit.md

 ## Overview

 This is a modern full-stack photography portfolio application built for professional photographers.
 It features a clean, elegant design showcasing photography galleries across different categories (concerts, social events, portraits), a demo reel section for video content, and a contact system for client inquiries.
+The entire website is now implemented in Spanish (Latin America) for the target audience.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Language preference: Spanish (Latin America) for all website content.

 ## System Architecture